Ormica-LLC/mbh/src/pages/thank-you.md

       Thank you for contacting me.
 I will get back in touch with you soon.
 Have a great day!
     actions:
-      - label: Back to homepageCO
+      - label: Back to homepag
         url: /
         style: primary
         has_icon: true